pydata/xarray/doc/user-guide/hierarchical-data.rst

     xr.DataTree.from_dict({"daily": ds_daily, "daily/weekly": ds_weekly})

-(TODO: Looks like this error message could be improved by including information about which sizes are not equal.)

 This is because DataTree checks that data in child nodes align exactly with their parents.

 .. note::